-The winner’s decision to remain anonymous may be fueled by the fact that very often lottery winners receive massive a lot of unwarranted attention from people looking for handouts.
+The lottery winner’s decision to remain anonymous may have been fueled by the fact that very often lottery winners receive massive amounts of unwarranted attention from people looking for handouts.

-Some winners are even exploited by scam artists as was the case with Dave and Angie Dawes who won a £101 million jackpot with EuroMillions.
+Some winners are even exploited by scam artists as was the case with Dave and Angie Dawes who won a £101 million jackpot on EuroMillions.

 Fraudsters claiming to be the lucky couple targeted a number of unsuspecting victims by offering them a cut of their winnings and anyone who replied to these unsolicited mails would eventually be asked for their bank details and other personal information.

-The £46,432,285 million win is the sixth biggest EuroMillions win in the UK and a National Lottery spokesman said, “This fantastic win has maintained the UK’s amazing run of luck in banking big EuroMillions jackpots.”
+The £46,432,285 lottery million win is the sixth biggest EuroMillions win in the UK and a National Lottery official said, “This fantastic win has maintained the UK’s amazing run of luck in banking big EuroMillions jackpots.”

 Since the National Lottery began, more than 2,800 people have become millionaires including Nigel Page from Cirencester, who won £56 million in February 2010 along with Les and Sam Scadding from South Wales who won £45.5 million in November 2009.

-In the meanwhile, the EuroMillions jackpot has been reset to £12 million and will be drawn tonight.
+In the interim, the EuroMillions jackpot has been reset to £12 million and will be drawn tonight.